mark-c-paul/Expense_Tracker_Renaissance/README.md

 # Expense Tracker

-An expenses tracking webapp developed by Mark Paul for the Renaissance Code Test
+An expense tracking webapp developed by Mark Paul for the Renaissance code test.

 ## Deployment